Close menu

 How to connect to a D-Link Wi-Fi Router automation

-Find an automation using D-Link Wi-Fi Router
+Find an Applet using D-Link Wi-Fi Router and Button widget

 Find an automation to connect to, or create your own!

-Connect IFTTT to your D-Link Wi-Fi Router account
+Connect IFTTT to your accounts

 Securely connect the Applet services to your respective accounts.